Crypto terminology, decoded.

 Unconfirmed Transaction

-A transaction accepted into the mempool but not yet included in a block; confirmation count is zero.
+A transaction seen by the network but not yet included in a block, so its confirmation count is zero.

 Universal 2nd Factor (U2F)

-A hardware-based two-factor authentication standard using physical keys for phishing-resistant login.
+A hardware-backed second-factor standard that uses security keys for phishing-resistant account login.

 Unspent Transaction Output (UTXO)